msqd/harp/docs/operate/migrations.rst

 Running Migrations
 ::::::::::::::::::

-To run migrations, you can either start your harp server with the `storage` application enabled and the ``storage.migrate = true`` setting (which are the default), or use the dedicated command line tool:
+To run migrations, you can either start your harp-proxy server with the `storage` application enabled and the ``storage.migrate = true`` setting (which are the default), or use the dedicated command line tool:

 .. code-block:: shell

     # migrate to the latest revision, or «head»
-    harp db:migrate up head
+    harp-proxy db:migrate up head

     # migrate down to a specific revision
-    harp db:migrate down <revision>
+    harp-proxy db:migrate down <revision>

     # migrate up to a specific revision
-    harp db:migrate up <revision>
+    harp-proxy db:migrate up <revision>

     # migrate down to the initial empty state
-    harp db:migrate down base
+    harp-proxy db:migrate down base

 Note that to run migrations, you'll need a valid storage configured.